Getting My Emory I-20

 If you want to transfer to Emory in the middle of a program at another institution, please first contact your ISSS Advisor at Emory for discussion to avoid immigration difficulties.

-If you are already in the US in an immigration status other than F-1 or J-1 and want to change your immigration status to F-1 or J-1, you can either:
+If you are already in the US in an immigration status other than F-1 and want to change your immigration status to F-1, you can either: